sphinx-doc/sphinx/doc/tutorial/deploying.rst

    furo==2021.11.16

-And finally, you are ready to `enable GitHub Pages on your repository`_.
-For that, go to :guilabel:`Settings`, then :guilabel:`Pages` on the left sidebar, select the ``gh-pages`` branch in the "Source" dropdown menu, and click :guilabel:`Save`.
+And finally, you are ready to `publish GitHub Pages from a branch`_.
+For that, go to :guilabel:`Settings`, then :guilabel:`Pages` on the left sidebar, select the ``Deploy from a branch`` item in the "Source" dropdown menu, select the ``gh-page`` branch in the "Branch" dropdown menu, and click :guilabel:`Save`.
 After a few minutes, you should be able to see your HTML at the designated URL.

-.. _enable GitHub Pages on your repository: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site
+.. _publish GitHub Pages from a branch: https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site#publishing-from-a-branch

 GitLab Pages
 ~~~~~~~~~~~~